 I bought a few vouchers from either Living Social or Groupon, including one for an acupuncture session and honestly sort of forgot about them.
 As I searched my inbox for "acupuncture" to find them, this came up... a game from Facebook that I responded to back in 2009.
 I thought it was an interesting "cliff notes version" of me.
 You know- in case you wanted to get to know me better! :) Enjoy...

 2. I was born on Aug.
 2nd and share a bday with one of my very close high school friends, Becky (now known as Rebecca).
-We later found out we were in the same hospital, too.

 3. I am 5 ft.
 1 ½ inches tall, but I usually lie and say I’m 5’2” (that ½ inch really makes a difference).